Skip to main content

 Who Can Use the Resource Registry?

 In February 2026, CIT support staff adopted the Resource Registry.
-The project team is currently evaluating the rollout of the Registry to this unit, confirming that the unit's needs are met by this application, as well as addressing some of the concerns found during the project's discovery process.
+The project team evaluated the rollout of the Registry to this unit, confirmed that the unit's needs were met by this application, as well as addressed some of the concerns found during the project's discovery process.

 ...as different as necessary.